 My newest game obsession is geocaching, an activity that blends puzzle-solving, mapping and hiking into both simple and complex adventures, depending on the experience you would like.

 Last but never least, I love role-playing games.
-Fiasco is my new favourite, but I will play any system with the right GM.
+Fiasco is my new favorite, but I will play any system with the right GM.
 I also enjoy “guest-starring” in my friends’ games as NPCs.
 The pinnacle of my RPG career was a one-shot that Erick Wujcik ran at Gamescape North shortly before he died.
 He was, in short, astounding.